sagemath/sagewiki_to_gh-2022-10-10/sage-3.1.2.md

 = Sage 3.1.2 Release Tour =

-Sage 3.1.2 was released on XXX, 2008.
+Sage 3.1.2 was released on September 19th, 2008.
 For the official, comprehensive release notes, see the HISTORY.txt file that comes with the release.
 For the latest changes see sage-3.1.2.txt.

 == Doctest Coverage Hits 60% ==
  * Mike Hansen wrote doctests for almost all pexpect interfaces, which will ensure greater stability across the board.